Did You Know Blood Tests Can Help Manage Your Weight Loss?

 Comprehensive Metabolic Panel (CMP-14)

 The CMP-14 includes 14 different blood tests that all relate to the metabolic processes in the body.
 It includes a glucose test that can detect the presence of diabetes, a disease highly related to obesity.
 The panel also includes tests that measure both kidney and liver functioning.
 These vital organs filter out proteins and waste products that are produced during the metabolizing process.
 Fluids, electrolytes, and minerals in the blood are also measured.
 If the body is low on fluids or electrolytes the metabolic process slows down, leading to potential weight gain or trouble losing weight.
+You can order a Comprehensive Metabolic Panel (CMP) online without insurance or a doctor’s prescription.

 Complete Blood Count (CBC)